elovalo/elovalo/src/effects/README.md

 As writing in vanilla C can be somewhat boring and arduous at times, we have developed specific kernel macros that make it easier to define effects.
-Currently there are two of these: XZ and XYZ.
+Currently there are two of these: XY and XYZ.

-### XZ
+### XY

-XZ is a kernel that applies given function for each xy pair on the coordinate system.
-The kernel expects you to return z value.
-It will then toggle that particular coordinate on.
+XY is a kernel that iterates each xy pair.

 ### XYZ

 XYZ is a kernel that gives access to each xyz triad on the coordinate system.
-Unlike XZ, this kernel does not expect a return value.
+As XY, this kernel does not expect a return value.
 Instead you can set intensity of the led you want.

 ## Coordinate System

-The origin of the cube has been set on top-left corner (front view) just like for regular displays. x increments towards right in this case while y towards bottom.
-The remaining z axis increments towards depth.
+The origin of the cube has been set on top-left corner (front view) just like for regular displays. x increments towards right in this case while z towards bottom.
+The remaining y axis increments towards depth.

 If you want to understand how this works in a visual way, write an effect that sets the origin visible and render that through the simulator.

 ## Utilities

-Besides XZ and XYZ, there are certain functions you may find useful.
+Besides XY and XYZ, there are certain functions you may find useful.
 There is a simple text API, shape library and voxel manipulation utilities.

 ### Text